urbanopt/urbanopt.github.io/workflows/geometry_workflows.md

 FloorspaceJS file is converted to an OpenStudio model by a measure that merges it with a seed model, which is then passed into the `Create Typical Building from Model` measure.
 The seed model contains the actual space type assignments that correspond to the stub space type names in the FloorSpaceJS file and can be taken from the standard space type templates.
-One of the web tools to create FloorSpaceJS files can be found [here](https://nrel.github.io/floorspace.js/)
+Visit the link for one of the [web tools to create FloorSpaceJS](https://nrel.github.io/floorspace.js/) files.

 The FloorSpaceJS file and the OpenStudio seed model must have the same name, for example `feature.js` and `feature.osm` and must be placed in